 You know what’s not cool?
 Driving while distracted.
-When you’re driving, all of your attention should be on the already millions of things you have focus on.
+When you’re driving, all of your attention should be on the already millions of things you have to focus on.
 When you drive distracted, you’re so much more likely to get in a serious collision than you are if you’re paying attention to the task at hand (driving).
 If you take a course like Impact Teen Drivers or Aceable, you’ll learn all about the dangers of distracted driving.
 But a little refresh and some eye-opening numbers never hurt anyone.
 Keep reading to find out why distracted driving is actually the worst, and why there should be no texting, dialing cell numbers, taking selfies, putting on makeup, breakdancing or whatever other crazy distracted stuff people do behind the wheel.

 The following activities increase the likelihood of crashing your vehicle: